-If an applicant wishes to submit a draft application for review, submit to arlene.webersword@alaska.gov on the fillable pdf. titled "FY2020 State Fire Assistance WUI Grant' found at http://forestry.alaska.gov/fire/cwpp/wuigrants no later than July 26, 2019.
-Submittal of a draft application allows for the opportunity to dialog about, edit, and fine tune the proposal.
+If an applicant wishes to submit a draft application for review, submit to darren.finley@alaska.gov on the fillable PDF form titled "FY 2022 WSFM WUI Grant Application" found at http://forestry.alaska.gov/fire/wuigrants no later than September 1st, 2021.
+Submittal of a draft applications allows for the opportunity to dialog about, edit, and fine tune the proposal.
 Submittal of a draft application is optional.

-The Alaska Division of Forestry (DOF) will retain 10% of funding from each project sub awarded in 2020 for award management, administration, inspection, monitoring, accomplishment tracking, reporting and indirect.
+The Alaska Division of Forestry (DOF) will retain 10% of funding from each project sub awarded in 2022 for award management, administration, inspection, monitoring, accomplishment tracking, reporting and indirect.
 Include this 10% expense for DOF when formulating the proposal budget.

-All final applications MUST be submitted to the on-line portal by Friday, August 30th, 2019, 5:00pm.
+All final applications MUST be submitted to the on-line portal by Friday, October 1st, 2021, 5:00pm.
 Applicants are responsible for entering their final application into the on-line portal by this deadline.
-Contact arlene.weber-sword@alaska.gov to request a link to access the on-line portal.

-Suggest requesting the link to the on-line portal a minimum of 2 (two) weeks prior to Alaska's final application due date of August 30, 2019.
+Contact darren.finley@alaska.gov to request a link to access the on-line portal.
+Suggest requesting the link to the on-line portal a minimum of 2 (two) weeks prior to Alaska's final application due date of October 1st, 2021.

 A maximum of 10 (ten) applications will be put forward and prioritized by Alaska DOF to the Western State WUI Grant Committee for consideration.
-The DOF will determine priority and which applications go forward.
+DOF will determine priority and which applications go forward.
 Late applications will NOT be considered.